 Effect of sea ice on ice-sheet change

 Natural variability in sea-ice cover can also drive changes in ice-sheet mass budget.
-During the satellite era, ice-shelf advance has been observed when highly pressurised sea ice is connected to the shelf front, which prevents calving through enhanced buttressing and reduced gravitational flow51,52.
+During the satellite era, ice-shelf advance has been observed when highly pressurised sea ice is connected to the shelf front or tidewater glaciers, which prevents calving through enhanced buttressing and reduced gravitational flow51,52.
 Sea ice cover also limits how much and how far atmospheric moisture reaches inland in the form of snowfall, with important implications for accumulation53,54.
-Prior to the satellite era, records of such processes and their importance for longer-term ice-sheet mass balance can be reconstructed from ice-core proxies55,56 and marine sediment cores57 that are used to infer past sea ice cover and its relationship with changing ocean and atmospheric frontal systems.
+Prior to the satellite era, records of such processes and their importance for longer-term ice-sheet mass balance can be reconstructed from ice-core proxies55,56 and marine sediment cores57 that are used to infer past sea-ice cover and its relationship with changing oceanic and atmospheric frontal systems.
 For relatively small and thin ice shelves (including the Antarctic Peninsula's Larsen A and B ice shelves prior to their collapse), short-lived, high-energy ocean waves during times of regional, storm-driven sea-ice loss, can also occasionally trigger calving events51,58.

 Ice-sheet hydrology

-Surface melt is widespread and complex in both Antarctica and Greenland59,60 (Figure 2).
-It has the potential to affect surface mass balance, ice dynamics and ice-shelf collapse.
-The GrIS experiences considerable mass loss through runoff; models show that 50% of ice loss between 1992-2018 occurred via this mechanism39,61.
+Surface melt is widespread and complex in both Greenland and on Antarctica’s low-lying ice shelves59,60 (Figure 2).
+Surface melt has the potential to affect surface mass balance, ice dynamics and ice-shelf collapse.
+The GrIS experiences considerable mass loss through runoff; models show that on average 50% of ice loss between 1992-2018 occurred via this mechanism39,61.
 There, surface melt can also influence ice dynamics through connections to the subglacial hydrological system62.
 At the ice-bed interface, AIS subglacial hydrology is poorly characterised but has the potential to drive ice-sheet melt and flow, as suggested for the Antarctic Peninsula63,64.
 Akin to the processes driving seasonal GrIS flow, these accelerations have in-part been linked to prolific surface meltwater drainage to the bed63,64.